anitechcs/resting/README.md

 `Resting` is a simple and light weight library for accessing REST API with little fuss.
 You can use `Resting` as a REST client for consuming REST services in your application or You can use it for end-to-end testing of your REST services.
 The main features are:

    * Simple and Easy to use
    * Fluent API
+   * Config over configuration
    * Secured API call support(Basic Auth + Token)
    * Request builder and JSON File payload support
    * State-less and State-full(Cookie) Service invocation
-   * JSON and XML Service support
+   * REST JSON and XML Service support
    * BDD Style Fluent API
+   * Less code, Less Bug

 ## Installation